ian-chuang/scds-contractive-imitation/README.md

 ```

-## REN implementations
+## 🚧 REN implementations

-*Note*: The repository also provides an improved and efficient implementation of continuous and discrete recurrent equilibrium networks (REN).
+📝 The repository also provides an improved and efficient implementation of continuous and discrete recurrent equilibrium networks (REN).
 Check the following files.

 ```bash
 source/model/ren.py # abstract REN class